Musician Bedtime Stories

 The silver butterfly appeared again, glowing against the dark.

+In the hush he understood: the magic responded to his heart.
 If he played with courage and kindness, it would protect rather than control.

-Relief washed over him like warm rain.
+Relief washed over him like warm rain after a week of gray.

 A small crowd awaited, including Priya holding a purple ribbon.